 To most people, the scent of hot buttered popcorn brings to mind excursions to the local movie theater for big-screen viewings or recalls quiet winter respites before a crackling fire.
 To those who toil in the plants that package microwave popcorn, the same smell can not only be overpowering but also signal lung dangers, according to a new study.

-All eight affected former employees exhibited lung damage "resembling bronchiolitis obliterans," the researchers found.
-This rare yet severe disease
+All eight affected former employees exhibited lung damage “resembling bronchiolitis obliterans,” the researchers found.
+This rare yet severe disease —which has often been linked to inhalation of occupational chemicals —can result in coughs, labored breathing, and airway obstruction that doesn’t improve with the use of bronchodilators.
+In most cases, the disease is irreversible.

 Buttery air pollution